"Every child and young person should live in a supportive, protective and caring environment that promotes his or her full potential."

 The United Nations’ Guidelines for the Alternative Care of Children

-Institutional care should be the last resort for trafficking survivors.
+Institutional care should be the last resort for survivors of trafficking, abuse and violence.
 Living in an institution is detrimental to a child’s physical, social and emotional well-being.
-Lack of long-term, consistent caregives, autonomy and individualised care can further traumatise trafficking survivors, who have already been denied the nurturing environment needed to develop healthy relationships, social skills and emotional resilience.
+Lack of long-term, consistent caregivers, lack of autonomy and lack of individualised care can further traumatise these girls who have already been denied the nurturing environment needed to develop healthy relationships, social skills and emotional resilience.

-For the best possible chance at a meaningful future, trafficking survivors and their children, where family reintegration is not possible, need safe, stable, nurturing family based care.
+For the best possible chance at a meaningful future, survivors need safe, stable, nurturing family-based care.

 In 2011, we were increasingly becoming aware of the damaging effects of institutional living, so we took the step of replacing an outdated model of residential care with Family-based Group Homes, with great success.
 The girls responded well, and life is calmer and more nurturing.